hshore29/mta-lookups/source/Research.md

 * **R194** is 231 St (nothing is **R193**)
 * **R196** is 238 St (nothing is **R195**)
 Given **R186** is in use at Dyckman St and **R197** is in use at Van Cortlandt Park, we can infer that the currently in use even numbered codes at the stations in between are the S/B entrances, and the missing odd numbered codes are for the unstaffed N/B entrances.

+**68 St - Hunter College** has two new entrances currently under construction; N/B opened in March 2023, S/B is planned for early 2024.
+Unclear from the published plans what these will be designated so I'm going to guess at R246A and R246B in order of opening.

+**South Ferry** the new South Ferry station opened in 2009, with two additional entrances north of the ferry terminal.
+In May 2012, until the station was closed due to Hurricane Sandy, turnstile tracking was reassigned from R101 (the booth adjacent to the ferry terminal) to R101S.
+I'm guessing that R101S is the southern of the two new entrances at Water St, so the one further north at Pearl St would be R101N.